zamazan4ik/awesome-pgo/article/article.md

 TODO: add project examples where such an approach is used
 TODO: write about benchmark infra standardization in some ecosystems as Rust with `cargo bench`
 TODO: benchmark run fail can lead to PGO performance decrease: https://issues.chromium.org/issues/41491803#comment17
+TODO: an interesting discussions about multiple PGO profiles, memory degradation and performance boost due to better PGO training set: https://issues.chromium.org/issues/41490637
+TODO: Add more benchmark numbers when a PGO training workload and target workload are not completely the same

 Some examples of using benchmarks as a PGO training workload: